jacqueline-wong/CEE4530/Lab3/team10_lab3.md

 8. Write a ProCoDA program that cycles between two states that aerate for 15 s and then pause for 10 s.
 Show the TA!

 ### Conclusions ###
 From this experiment, it was found that the measured ANC values of the lake followed closely with the conservative ANC model.
-After a titrant volume of approximately 1.8 mL, the titration curve shows that s
+After a titrant volume of approximately 1.8 mL, the titration curve shows that the lake enters the excess $[H^+]$ region.

 Having said that, it should be noted that in reality,
 - the volume of runoff from snow melt is not constant.